jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

 ### Dashboard

-The Dashboard is the area at the top of AdapTable interface designed to give you quick access to commonly used Functions.
+The Dashboard is the area above the Grid designed to give quick access to commonly used AdapTable Functions.

 It is fully configurable both at Design-Time (through Predefined Config) and at run-time through config screens.